KarmaMichaelis/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for Document Object Model.
+It repersents the HTML elements of a webpage, but also allows us to interact with the elements.

 2. What is an event?
+An event is there interaction between a user and the webpage.

 3. What is an event listener?

+an event listner is a method that allows us to add different types of events to the elements.

 4. Why would we convert a NodeList into an Array?

 5. What is a component?

+It is a group of reusable data/code inside of HTML, CSS, or JavaScript

 ### Git Set up